Devonian gardens: Design and setting

-The garden occupies the top level of The CORE, integrated with the +15 network and food court.
-The mall's 2011 redevelopment installed a continuous suspended glass skylight spanning three city blocks, reported at roughly 85 feet wide and 656 feet long, which increases natural light for the garden below.
+The Gardens occupy the top level of The CORE, integrated with the +15 network and food court.
+The mall's 2011 redevelopment installed a continuous suspended glass skylight spanning three city blocks, reported at roughly 85 feet wide and 656 feet long, which increases natural light for the Gardens below.
 The indoor park footprint is about one hectare, contiguous across the block between 2 Street SW and 3 Street SW on 8 Avenue SW.

-Operations and Events
+Operations and events

 Visitor use

 Devonian Gardens functions as a downtown indoor green space that is open to the public without admission fees.
 It's considered as Calgary's only indoor park, that's open year-round and accessible from the +15 network and C-Train.

-he Gardens follow the hours of The Core Shopping Centre, generally Monday to Saturday from 10:00 am to 6:00 pm, and Sunday from 12:00 pm to 5:00 pm.
+The Gardens follow the hours of The Core Shopping Centre, generally Monday to Saturday from 10:00 am to 6:00 pm, and Sunday from 12:00 pm to 5:00 pm.